bitrise-io/gows/README.md

 - [ ] Setup continuous deployment for the project - just add it to the existing [bitrise.io](https://www.bitrise.io) config
 - [ ] Use [releaseman](https://github.com/bitrise-tools/releaseman) to automate the release and CHANGELOG generation
 - [ ] Iterate on the project (and on the automation), test the automatic deployment

+- [ ] Add (r)sync mode as an option - as a workaround for "shell jump in" usage mode in Shells which don't work with the symlink based mode (e.g. `fish`)
+  - allow it to be specified in the `gows.yml`
+  - add commands: `sync-in` and `sync-back`, in case you want to sync with an already open shell (e.g. you changed the code in the Project dir), and to be able to `sync-back` in case you missed to add the `-sync-back` flag to the original command
+- [ ] Option to disable `GOPATH/bin` symlinking.
+Once this
+  - [ ] configurable in `gows.yml`
+  - [ ] it should be able to handle if the user changes the option - should remove the symlink / dir and create the dir / symlink instead